Are electronic signatures legal? Your 2023 guide to e-signing

 The COVID-19 pandemic propelled the rapid adoption of e-signing and turned the global digital signature market into one of the fastest-growing in the world, according to Deloitte.
 In 2020, its size was estimated at somewhere between $2.3 and $2.8 billion, and it is projected to balloon into $4.5-5 billion by 2023 and over $14 billion by 2026.

 Clearly, businesses have no problem trusting e-signatures as legally binding and for all intents and purposes, equivalent to traditional signatures.
 Should they?
-This week, we’re taking a closer look at electronic signature legality, as in what makes e-signatures legal under various laws around the world and what type of legal documents they can and can’t seal.
+In this article, we’re taking a closer look at electronic signature legality, as in what makes e-signatures under various laws around the world and what type of legal documents they can and can’t be used for.

 Requirements for electronic signatures: what makes an e-signature legal?